swiftlang/swift-evolution/proposals/0233-codepoint-and-character-literals.md

   * Swift 6 would not accept the old syntax.

-During the transition period, `"a"` will remain a valid unicode scalar literal, so it will be possible to initialize integer types with double-quoted ASCII literals.
+During the transition period, `"a"` will remain a valid unicode scalar literal, but attempting to initialize integer types with double-quoted ASCII literals will produce an error.

 ```
-let ascii:Int8 = "a" // produces a deprecation warning
+let ascii:Int8 = "a" // error
 ```

 However, as this will only be possible in new code, and will produce a deprecation warning from the outset, this should not be a problem.